Jesrat/tfntest/README.md

 # API Docs: <a name="api_docs"></a>
 For your convenience a documentation for each endpoint of the API is provided on the following [link](https://documenter.getpostman.com/view/11257528/UVkiRdR6).
-This is a link to Postman like documentation which includes request and response examples with their methods and status codes.
+This is a link to Postman like documentation which includes request and response examples with all their methods and status codes.

 # Audit: <a name="audit"></a>
-Since a requirement about auditing was included on details, a sql Oracle type file containing a table and a trigger creation is provided, it was made this way because the database used for development was sqlite.
+Since a requirement about auditing was included on details, an Oracle type sql file containing the creation of an audit table and creation of all needed triggers is provided, it was made this way because the database used for development was sqlite.

 # Reporting: <a name="reporting"></a>